Careers Programme Information

 At The Coppice School, pupils have a personalised Transition Plan produced at Y9 and this is reviewed on an annual basis.
 The plan sets out the young person's wishes and aspirations for their future education and career and the school works in close partnership with families and Transition Workers in order to identify suitable providers and support them in getting to know the young person as part of a bespoke transition process.

-If any education and training providers wish to discuss their involvement with the school then they should contact the headteacher for further information.
+If any education and training providers wish to discuss their involvement with the school then they should contact the Careers Lead, June Walker, for further information.